makeabilitylab/physcomp/sensors/index.md

 ### Force

-Learn how to sense force using a force-sensitive resistor (FSR).
+Learn how to sense force using a [force-sensitive resistor (FSR)](../arduino/force-sensitive-resistors.md).
+This is what you did in the [Intro to Input](../arduino/intro-input.md) series.

 ### Light